xianweics/filemanager-plugin/README.md

   supported options](https://github.com/isaacs/node-glob#options).
 - `isFlat {Boolean}`: Whether Removing directory structure/folder hierarchy when copying with recursive.
 Default is `true`.
+- `name {String}`: When you need to rename a file. **Notice**: It would be effective when `source` is a or a list of files.
+Default is empty string which means it would be ignored.

 #### `move` example